 Its 1.29GHz A7 processor and 1GB RAM ensures a performance nearly as fast and smooth as the iPad Air (which runs on 1.39GHz and 1GB RAM).
-This impressively fast little tablet can multitask and perform heavy lifting like video editing and graphic editing with no stutters.
+This impressively fast little slate can multitask and perform heavy lifting like video editing and graphic editing with no stutters.
 Gamers will also find it can run demanding games without a hitch.

 The iPad mini 2’s battery life also surprisingly matches the iPad Air’s.
 It actually surpasses Apple’s claim of 10 hours, reaching 14.25 hours of movie-watching before needing a recharge.

 - Good battery life